andrea-tomassi/stackfiles/README.md

 ## [elastic-kibana.yaml](https://github.com/andrea-tomassi/stackfiles/blob/master/elastic-kibana.yaml)
-This file will deploy the latest elasticsearch and a already linked kibana instance.
+This file will deploy the latest elasticsearch and kibana instance.
+Kibana uses elasticsearch as data source.
 Proper ports are exposed as well.